 Collecting the attested data pertaining to the employability of the graduates is a very tough and challenging job.
 Many graduates work in private sectors, but they find it difficult to acquire appointment letters, appreciation letters for their performance and identity cards.
 Their employers do not easily avail these things to them.
-So, all the graduates in 2019 have shown their inability to submit the documents as demanded by the Tracer Study Team of this College.
+So, all the graduates in 2021 have shown their inability to submit the documents as demanded by the Tracer Study Team of this College.
 However, the Tracer Study Team has confirmed about their employment in different sectors by having direct contact with their employers.

-This study has shown the following facts regarding the employability of the graduates in 2019.
+This study has shown the following facts regarding the employability of the graduates in 2021.

-- Altogether 96 students graduated from Bagiswori College in the academic year 2019 and submitted their transcripts to Tracer Study Team. - Only 45 graduates out of 96 graduates have been employed. - The status of the employability of female graduates is comparatively far higher than that of male graduates.
-Out of 45 job holding graduates, 32 female and 13 male graduates are employed. - More graduates are employed in private sectors.
-That is, 21 graduates out of 45 employed graduates are working in the private sectors. - 2 graduates are self-employed.
-That is, 4.44 percent of them have created their own jobs. - The unemployed graduates have pointed out the household problem, their interest of pursuing higher education, their attempt of flying abroad and their marriage as the major causes of their employment.
+- Altogether 58 students graduated from Bagiswori College in the academic year 2021 and submitted their transcripts to Tracer Study Team. - Only 25 graduates out of 58 graduates have been employed. - The status of the employability of female graduates is comparatively far higher than that of male graduates.
+Out of 25 job holding graduates, 22 female and 3 male graduates are employed. - More graduates are employed in private sectors.
+That is, 14 graduates out of 25 employed graduates are working in the private sectors. - 1 graduate is self-employed.
+That is, 4 percent of them have created their own jobs. - The unemployed graduates have pointed out the household problem, their interest of pursuing higher education, their attempt of flying abroad and their marriage as the major causes of their employment.